strimzi/proposals/029-adopt-the-drain-cleaner-utility.md

 * Does the broker accept client connections? (this one corresponds roughly to Kubernetes readiness concept)
 * Are all partition replicas in sync?
 * Do all partitions have enough in-sync replicas to be able to receive messages from producers (i.e. do the have more in-sync replicas than what is the minimal in-sync replicas setting)?
-* Are the replicas leaders and ready to actually receive messages from producers
+* Are the replicas leaders ready to actually receive messages from producers

 Strimzi currently maps the Kubernetes readiness probe to whether the Kafka broker is able to accept the client connections.
 It monitors the broker state and when the listeners are started, it marks it as ready.
 It does not reflect whether the replicas are in-sync, whether the partitions are under replicated etc.
-This was intentional decisions and users can use other tools Strimzi provides to monitor the other aspects of Kafka readiness.
+This was an intentional decision and users can use other tools Strimzi provides to monitor the other aspects of Kafka readiness.

-But there are some situations, where such readiness probe is not enough.
+But there are some situations, where using such readiness probes is not enough.
 For example during voluntary disruptions and evictions.

 ### Disruptions